tjhickey724/CoreSEtopics/lessons/cs103aspr23/lesson12.md

 pytest will use the assert statements to see if the code passes or fails the test Likewise, it uses pytest.raises(E) to see if the code properly raises the exception E when run

+## Practice
+Let's practice by
+* splitting the test_mul code into two tests .. test_mul and test_conjugate
+* writing tests for sub, div, and ne